Dealing with panic attacks

 Large: go out for supper with a group of friends

-Repeat new behaviours frequently and regularly
+Repeat new behaviors frequently and regularly

 Coping With Stress